 In Greece, the Racist Violence Recording Network, established in 2011 on the initiative of the National Commission for Human Rights and the Greek department of the United Nations High Commissioner for Refugees (UNHCR), today brings together 42 organizations that offer legal support services, social and medical aid to victims of hate crimes.

-In Cyprus, KISA, has repeatedly reported cases of hate speech, but highlighted the inefficiency of the competent authorities to respond and properly investigate them.
+In Cyprus, KISA, a partner in the legal project, has repeatedly reported cases of hate speech, but highlighted the inefficiency of the competent authorities to respond and properly investigate them.